Lobster, clams, potatoes, corn, onions, and lemon, all in one dish? We’ve got the New England clam bake recipe you need in your life!

 New England Clam Bake Recipe You Shouldn’t Miss

-You pretty much just toss all of the ingredients in a pot and steaming all the ingredients at once, allowing the ingredients to absorb all of the flavors in the pot.
+You pretty much just toss all of the ingredients in a pot.
+Then steam all the ingredients at once, allowing the ingredients to absorb all the flavors in the pot.

 - 1 cup cold water